CleitonAmbrosini/next-blog/README.md

 Enjoyed the project? <br>
 I'm always open to new connections and idea exchanges. <br>
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/cleitonambrosini/) or via email at: cleiton.ambro@gmail.com
+Feel free to reach out to me on my [LinkedIn](https://www.linkedin.com/in/cleitonambrosini/) or via email at: cleiton.ambro@gmail.com